Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 >
 > Since this is a NPC, and there are no dice-affecting powers active, the storyteller simply takes the average: (Wits + Awareness)/2.
 Should the thief match or surpass that number, they successfully sneak past.
 Should they not, the guard discovers them.

+### Retrying Rolls

+Once a roll has been decided, a Player cannot simply try the action again—it is assumed that the character has already approached the issue from multiple different angles before truly failing.
+For example, their failed barter included multiple tiers of money that they were willing to part with.

+Only through powers like a Charm, or by a dramatic change of the scene is a re-roll allowed—for example, the marketplace erupting in a great conflict, convincing the merchant that they need to sell and leave as quickly as possible.

+### Recurring Rolls

+The Exalted will suffer—and inflict—many sorts of ailments and statuses ranging from toxins and diseases to more esoteric effects such as curses and mental Influence.

+The onset of the status is handled as normal—if resisting a toxin, it would simply be a (Stamina + Physique) roll against the Difficulty of the Toxin.
+On a success, they simply would not be poisoned.

+On failing, they are now subject to the status effect, and now must either wait for the status to run its course, or take *active*, *considered* effort to try and cure themselves.
+Each time they take such an action, they are allowed to roll to resist again and potentially remove the effect.
+Each attempt must be some different methodology.

+Any mundane statuses, even at their worst, will naturally be purged from an Exalt if they are given a full day of rest.

 Push the Roll
 -------------